 Entry-Level Profile Example

 Energetic associate graphic designer with nearly two years of experience working in an agency setting.
 Leverages Adobe Illustrator to create digital and print assets.
-Known for being attentive to brand consistency and delivering compelling design narratives for top brands.
+Known for being attentive to brand consistency and delivering impactful design narratives for top brands.

 3. Add your graphic design experience with compelling examples